Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 • Remote file faxing

 And that’s not all.
-Because the WiFi calling feature is built into an all-in-one platform, that means that you can do neat things like switch between a voice and video call—without interrupting the conversation…
+The Wi-Fi-calling feature is built into an all-in-one platform, which means that you can do neat things like switch between a voice and video call—without interrupting the conversation.

 Flip your call from your computer to your phone (and vice versa), just in case you need to step away from the desk for a second: